Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and Distillation

-We achieve substantial speedups -- up to 4 in mostly homogeneous systems (bulk water and solvated small molecules) and 2.7 in large protein-ligand complexes -- while preserving key physical observables such as radial distribution functions, hydration free energies, diffusion coefficients, and protein-ligand structural properties.
+We achieve substantial speedups -- up to 4 in mostly homogeneous systems (bulk water and solvated small molecules) and 2.92 in large protein-ligand complexes -- while preserving key physical observables such as radial distribution functions, hydration free energies, diffusion coefficients, and protein-ligand structural properties.
 Note that this is a first estimation of the computational gains as the code has yet to be optimized further to handle the dual-level approach more efficiently.
-All in all, our approach allows to reach nearly \SI{7}{ns} of simulation per day on a single A100 GPU for a realistic protein-ligand complex while preserving the \textit{ab initio}-like accuracy of the FeNNix-Bio1(M) model.
-In combination with well-established accelerated sampling schemes~\cite{Celerse2022,D1SC00145K,ansari2025lambda}, this enables truly large-scale simulations with foundation neural neural network potentials.
+All in all, our approach allows to reach above \SI{7}{ns} of simulation per day on a single A100 GPU for a realistic protein-ligand complex while preserving the \textit{ab initio}-like accuracy of the FeNNix-Bio1(M) model.
+In combination with well-established accelerated sampling schemes~\cite{Celerse2022,D1SC00145K,ansari2025lambda}, this enables truly large-scale simulations with foundation neural network potentials.

 Future work will focus on expanding the applicability of this approach through two main avenues.
 First, randomized time stepping could be explored to further increase the effective time step, while allowing for controlled velocity rescaling as proposed in stochastic RESPA variants, i.e. JUMP integrators~\cite{velocity_jumps}.
-Second, system-specific models can be fine-tuned more efficiently using fragment-based active-learning strategies to progressively fill-out "holes" in the small model's potential energy surface, potentially improving stability with even larger time steps for more complex chemical systems.
+Second, combining the fragment-based active-learning strategy with the generic message passing architecture offer a promising route forward.
+An active learning driven message passing model could selectively refine unstable regions on the fly, potentially enabling inner time step beyond \SI{4}{fs} while offsetting the higher inference cost of the message passing.